Las Vegas Aces: Relocation to Las Vegas

+A'ja Wilson, a four-time MVP and three-time champion with the Aces, during a game against the Minnesota Lynx in August 2026.

-On March 23, 2023, it was announced that former NFL quarterback Tom Brady had purchased a minority stake in the team.
+On 23 March 2023, it was announced that former NFL quarterback Tom Brady had purchased a minority stake in the team.
 The Aces would go on to defend their WNBA Championship against the New York Liberty.

 On March 6, 2024, the Aces debuted new uniforms and a new silver and black color scheme matching that of Davis's other team the Raiders.
 A day later the team announced a season ticket sell out for the 2024 season, the first time in league history a team has sold out their season tickets.

 On May 17, 2024, the Las Vegas Convention and Visitors Authority (LVCVA) announced that they would be gifting each player on the 2024 Aces roster a $100,000 sponsorship.
 This sponsorship is independent of the Aces organization as per the WNBA's collective bargaining agreement.
 On May 18, 2024, the WNBA opened an investigation into these sponsorships.

-The Las Vegas Aces won their third WNBA National Championship in four years on October 10, 2025, sweeping the Phoenix Mercury 4-0, closing out the last game in Phoenix, 97 to 86.
+The Las Vegas Aces won their third WNBA National Championship in four years on 10 October 2025, sweeping the Phoenix Mercury 4-0, closing out the last game in Phoenix, 97 to 86.